ponylang/rfcs/text/0000-remove-http-server-from-stdlib.md

 use ex_httpserver = "httpserver"
 ```

-In the new repo, the README for the http server, should make its lineage known.
-It should indicate that it is not an exemplar of how you would write high performance code.
-It can be used, with caveats about API ergonomics and performance.
-The README should strongly indicate that the Pony core team encourages community members to create their own, better HTTP server(s) and get them adopted by the community at large.
+In the new repo, the README for the http server and client, should make its lineage known.
+It should indicate that they are not an exemplar of how you would write high performance code.
+They can be used, with caveats about API ergonomics and performance.
+The README should strongly indicate that the Pony core team encourages community members to create their own, better HTTP server(s) and client(s) and get them adopted by the community at large.

 # How We Teach This